Struggling to find a good way to send data from WordPress into Google Sheets? Your search is over!

 2. Make a Zap!

 Integrations between applications handled by Zapier are called Zaps.
-We’ll be creating a Zap that will connect Ninja Forms with your target service.
+We’ll be creating a Zap that will connect Ninja Forms with Google Sheets.
 It’s super simple.
-Just log into your Zapier account and click “Make a Zap!
+Just log into your Zapier account and click “Make a Zap” in the left toolbar.

-Just search Ninja Forms in the Trigger App search bar to find us:
+Once you’re in the zap setup page, just search Ninja Forms in the App & Event search bar to find us:

 With your action selected, you’ll then be asked to select the Google account you want to connect to Zapier.